sschwarzer/racket-glossary/glossary-notes.md

 ## Expression

-- Everything that can be evaluated to a result (even if the result is `void` or `undefined`)
+- Code that can be evaluated to a result (even if the result is `void` or `undefined`)
 - Examples:
   - Literals, e.g. 3, "foo", 'bar